For urgent consular assistance call

 Due to the high rate of HIV/AIDS, seek medical help straight away if you're a victim of violent crime, especially sexual assault.

-Demonstrations occur periodically and can lead to violent clashes between protestors and security forces.
+Protests and civil unrest may occur in Eswatini.
+Protests can lead to violent clashes between protestors and security forces, including the use of deadly force.

 To protect yourself during periods of unrest: